Catnip: Everything you need to know

 If you want to know exactly where your catnip comes from, you can grow your own.
 Be careful though – you might have all the neighbourhood cats eating it!

-My cat isn’t interested in catnip
+My cat isn’t interested in catnip, what does this mean?

 An interest in catnip is hereditary and has an effect on 50-75% of cats.
 It doesn’t tend to affect kittens either, with reactions usually seen in cats aged six months or older.